DaniDimitrova/watsonwork-salesforce-oauth2/README.md

 [Watson Work Services / Apps](https://workspace.ibm.com/developer/apps),
-edit the **Messages** app and set its Webhook **Callback URL** to `https://<subdomain name>.localtunnel.me/messages`, and set the authorization callback of your Google Cloud app to the same.
+edit the **Messages** app and set its Webhook **Callback URL** to `https://<subdomain name>.localtunnel.me/messages`, and set the authorization callback of your Salesforce Cloud app to the same.

 ### Enabling the app Webhook